 Credit exposure is calculated on the basis of actual exposure net of any amounts offset and any individual credit impairment allowances.
 The credit exposure information excludes credit exposures to connected persons and the central government of any country with a long-term credit rating of A- or A3 or above, or its equivalent.

-There were no individual bank counterparties which the Bank had an aggregate credit exposure that equals or exceeds 10% of the Bank's equity as at 31 March 2021 (31 March 2020: 2).
+There was one (1) individual bank counterparties which the Bank had an aggregate credit exposure that equals or exceeds 10% of the Bank's equity as at 31 March 2022 (31 March 2021: Nil).